dnarayanan/powderday/docs/installation.rst

 `yt <http://yt-project.org>`_ 3.x comes bundled with
 `Hyperion <http://www.hyperion-rt.org>`_, so it is not necessary to install it on its own.
-However, as of Summer 2019, development has begun to make `powderday <https://bitbucket.org/desika/powderday>`_ use `yt <http://yt-project.org>`_ 4.x, the 'demeshed' version of `yt <http://yt-project.org>`_.
+However, as of Summer 2019, development has begun on making `powderday <https://bitbucket.org/desika/powderday>`_ use `yt <http://yt-project.org>`_ 4.x, the 'demeshed' version of `yt <http://yt-project.org>`_.
 The